ubergarm/RottenEconomy/README.md

 7 Days To Fly
 ===
-Dual-Wielding.
+Dual-wielding.
 Zombies.
 Cyborgs.
 Androids.
 Guns.
-Headshots.
+Head-shots.
 Rockets.
 Nukes.

-## Overview
-Build a zombie proof base outside of town, search dangerous urban areas for loot, improve your defenses, craft high tech machines and space ships then escape the planet!
+Build a zombie proof base outside of town, search dangerous urban areas for loot, equip yourself with powerful weapons and armor, skill up, improve your defenses, become a cyborg, android or clone; finally craft high tech machines and a rocket ship to escape the planet!

+*WARNING*: server-wide difficulty increases and expect challenges after every 7th day!

+## Client Installation

+* This pack *REQUIRES* [OptiFine 1.12.2 HD U G5 jar](http://adfoc.us/serve/sitelinks/?id=475250&url=http://optifine.net/adloadx?f=OptiFine_1.12.2_HD_U_G5.jar&x=1630) or newer in `mods/` folder to work (due to Vic's Modern Warfare).
+* 6GB RAM minimum for client and server
+* Suggested to turn off fog, clouds and auto-jump.
+* Set Dynamic Lighting to FANCY or at least FAST.
+* If your potato can handle it, turn up render distance a bit to 10 or 12.

-## Controls
+## Default Client Controls
 Most of these can be reconfigured in the controls menu or in client `.cfg` files.

 #### First Aid
-* `h` - body health distribution (first use is fake tutorial data)
+* `h` - check body part health (first time shows fake tutorial data)

 #### Vic's Modern Warfare
 * `r` reload gun or clip in hand